eypulla/DSA210-TermProject/README.md

 # DSA210-TermProject

-This repository contains my term project for DSA210 Introduction to Data Science.
+I am Nehir Eylül Balcı a student from Sabancı University, and this is my term project for DSA210 Introduction to Data Science course.

-The project will explore a dataset and apply data science methods including:
-- Data collection
-- Exploratory data analysis
-- Statistical testing
-- Machine learning methods
+This project investigates whether national success in volleyball can be explained by country-level factors such as GDP per capita, population, and human development indicators.
+It focuses on official national team performance data and aims to explore possible relationships between volleyball success and socioeconomic conditions through data analysis and modeling.